OmiGeo/Netravati_River_Discharge_modelling/README.md

 # Netravati_River_Discharge_modelling
-In this project a regression based model created for discharge prediction of Netravati river basin.
-Total 22 years of data collected, data for rianfall, evapotranspiration, soilmoisture, riverdischare, relative humidity is collected from different sources.
-First the preprocessing applied on data and all null values are removed and exploratoray analysis done to understand the rainfall and discharge trends.
-The model for Random forest, Gradient Boost, XGBOOST, and SVM developed Finally the model evaluated using R2, RMSE, MAE, PBias, NSE.
-The plot for observed vs predicted plotted.
+This project involved building a robust regression model for predicting the discharge of the Netravati River basin.
+A total of 22 years of data was collected, including rainfall, evapotranspiration, soil moisture, river discharge, and relative humidity from diverse sources.
+The data underwent rigorous preprocessing, and all null values were eliminated.
+Exploratory analysis was carried out to identify the trends in rainfall and discharge.
+We developed models using Random Forest, Gradient Boost, XGBOOST, and SVM.
+We evaluated the model using R2, RMSE, MAE, PBias, and NSE and plotted the observed vs predicted graph.
+Our model is highly accurate and reliable, and we are confident in its ability to predict discharge effectively.